-- O Accesses from EL2, EL1 and EL0 to activity monitor registers are trapped to EL3. - Accesses from EL2, EL1 and EL0 to activity monitor registers are not trapped to EL3.
+- Accesses from EL2, EL1, and EL0 to activity monitor registers are trapped to EL3.
+This is the reset value. - Accesses from EL2, EL1, and EL0 to activity monitor registers are not trapped to EL3.

 ECTLREN, [1]

 Extended Control Registers enable.
 The possible values are: